1-Archit-1/SparkSampler/Readme.md

 # Word Count and K-means using Spark and Hadoop

 This repository contains code for performing Word Count and K-means clustering using Hadoop Map Reduce and Spark.
+Multiple configurations and datasets were used to identify performance metrics and compare results across different runs.
+Analysis results have been posted as a pdf.

 ## Word Count